ossf/scorecard/README.md

 1. Use this data to proactively improve the security posture of the critical projects the world depends on.

-### Prominent Scorecards Users
+### Prominent Scorecard Users

-Scorecards has been run on thousands of projects to monitor and track security metrics.
-Prominent projects that use Scorecards include:
+Scorecard has been run on thousands of projects to monitor and track security metrics.
+Prominent projects that use Scorecard include:

 -   [Tensorflow](https://github.com/tensorflow/tensorflow)
 -   [Angular](https://github.com/angular/angular)